 Anticoagulants are medicines that prevent the blood from clotting as quickly or as effectively as normal.
 Some people call anticoagulants blood thinners.
 However, the blood is not actually made any thinner - it just does not clot so easily whilst you take an anticoagulant.

 Anticoagulants are used to treat and prevent blood clots that may occur in your blood vessels.
 Blood clots can block blood vessels (an artery or a vein).
 A blocked artery stops blood and oxygen from getting to a part of your body (for example, to a part of the heart, brain or lungs).
-The tissue supplied by a blocked artery becomes damaged, or dies, and this results in serious problems such as a stroke or heart attack.
-A blood clot in a large vein, such as a clot in a leg vein (a deep vein thrombosis), can lead to serious problems.
-For example, it can lead to a clot that travels from the leg vein to the lungs (a pulmonary embolism).
+The tissue supplied by a blocked artery becomes damaged or dies, and this results in serious problems such as a stroke or heart attack.
+A blood clot in a large vein, such as a clot in a leg vein - a deep vein thrombosis (DVT), can lead to serious problems.
+For example, it can lead to a clot that travels from a leg vein to the lungs (a pulmonary embolism).
 Anticoagulants are used to prevent blood clots as well - the most common condition for this is atrial fibrillation (AF).

-A number of anticoagulants are available, including warfarin, acenocoumarol, phenindione, dabigatran, apixaban and rivaroxaban.
+A number of anticoagulants are available, including warfarin, acenocoumarol, phenindione, dabigatran, apixaban, edoxaban and rivaroxaban.
 All come in various different brand names.
 Warfarin, acenocoumarol and phenindione are older types of anticoagulants and have been used for many years in the UK.
-Dabigatran, apixaban and rivaroxaban are newer types of anticoagulant which do not require regular blood tests and are being increasingly used.
+Dabigatran, apixaban, edoxaban and rivaroxaban are newer types of anticoagulant which do not require regular blood tests and are being increasingly used.
 They are referred to as 'new oral anticoagulants', or NOAC for short.

-Most people who need an anticoagulant are prescribed warfarin.
-However, the newer anticoagulant medicines (dabigatran, apixaban and rivaroxaban) are now being used more than the older anticoagulant, warfarin.
+The newer anticoagulant medicines (dabigatran, apixaban, edoxaban and rivaroxaban) are now being used more than the older anticoagulant, warfarin.
 Dabigatran, apixaban, edoxaban and rivaroxaban have a number of advantages over warfarin, although they still have similar kinds of side-effects.
 Saying this, there are still some scenarios in which one of the older anticoagulants (most likely, warfarin) are used.

 How and why does blood clot?